katalon-studio-samples/katalon-canvas-sample/README.md

 # Canvas

-The canvas element is part of HTML5 and used to draw graphics on a web page.
-Users have limited access to DOM for Canvas.
+A canvas is a rectangular area on an HTML page, and it is specified with the <canvas> element in HTML 5.

+All the objects inside the canvas can not be accessible via DOM(Xpath/CSS/Property) because of the limited access to DOM users have to find the coordinates for the objects before performing the actions.

 ![image](https://user-images.githubusercontent.com/84115288/218056204-eb7b4f83-fc96-4751-9f38-49821534018c.png)